 CREWS

-Provide restoration and maintenance of natural environments: Crews will be deployed on public, partner and private lands following a prioritized approach.
-Crews will use a priority ranking matrix to conduct restoration and maintenance of natural environments, which will include, but is not limited to invasive species and aggressive native species management, prescribed fire operations, forest/woodland stand improvements, native seed collection, and more.
+Provide restoration and maintenance of natural environments: Crews will be deployed on public, partner, and private lands following a prioritized approach.
+Crews will use a priority ranking matrix to conduct restoration and maintenance of natural environments, which will include, but is not limited to invasive species and aggressive native species management, prescribed fire operations, forest/woodland stand improvements, native seed collection and more.

 Invasive Species Management: The Crew will spend significant time managing various invasive species for the Trustees.
 They will function as a strike team available for the Trustees and Trustee-designated Partners to utilize during peak control times.
-Invasive species treatment, including location, species type, time, and acreage, will be documented in online GIS software as a deliverable of this agreement.
-An estimated 500-1,000 acres of invasive species treatment may be completed annually, a range that reflects considerable variation in target species control methods, density of infestation, and accessibility of the areas in which the crews will work over the course of a year.
+Invasive species treatment, including location, species type, time and acreage, will be documented in online GIS software as a deliverable of this agreement.
+An estimated 500-1,000 acres of invasive species treatment may be completed annually, a range that reflects considerable variation in target species control methods, density of infestation and accessibility of the areas in which the crews will work over the course of a year.

-Prescribed Fire: Crew will be trained and equipped to install fire lines and conduct prescribed fire operations on public, partner, and private lands.
+Prescribed Fire: Crew will be trained and equipped to install fire lines and conduct prescribed fire operations on public, partner and private lands.
 Burn units on private lands range in size from 1-100 acres, which is where most of the crews’ time will be spent in relation to fire; although, units on public land, held by state or federal agencies, are often considerably larger in size.
 Given variation in burn unit size and a reasonable range of 10-25 burn days in each season, it is estimated that the crew will impact 1,000-5,000 acres or more through fire line preparation and direct fire application.
-Prescribed fire burn line preparation and prescribed burn units burned, including location, time, burn line length, and burn unit acreage will be documented in online GIS software and be reported on the Missouri Prescribed Fire Council’s Log Your Burn Tool webpage” https://moprescribedfire.org/log-your-burn.
+Prescribed fire burn line preparation and prescribed burn units burned, including location, time, burn line length and burn unit acreage will be documented in online GIS software and be reported on the Missouri Prescribed Fire Council’s Log Your Burn Tool webpage: https://moprescribedfire.org/log-your-burn.

 Monitoring: For a subset of sites that are treated either with fire or invasive species management, especially those occurring within priority geographies or natural areas, permanent photo monitoring points will be created, and before/after photos will be provided to better educate Missourians about the work being completed through this project.
 Crews will be working on private lands that potentially have not been visited by individuals familiar with identifying tracked communities and species.